CyberSamuraiBSK/Thesis-Project-Code/README.md

 ## Overview

-This repository contains the implementation developed for the MSc thesis:
+This repository contains the implementation developed for the BSc thesis:

 **“A Flow-Based Post-Breach Detection and Response Framework for Kubernetes Environments”**